Locations

 The Brook Red Lion Hotel in Colchester, Essex is a historical Grade I listed building dating back to 1465.
 Located in the busy town centre of Colchester, Britain's oldest recorded town, The Brook Red Lion Hotel in Colchester is one of the oldest inns in the area.

-The Parliament Restaurant at the Red Lion Hotel is a warm and intimate restaurant with a relaxed atmosphere in what was once the old Banqueting Hall, still showing its timbered beams.
+The Parliament Restaurant at the Red Lion Hotel was once the old Banqueting Hall, still showing its timbered beams.

 Alice was a chambermaid at the hotel and was killed by a lover.